mitmel/Locast-Core-Android/README.md

     ./set_maps_keys.sh KEY

-where KEY is either 'dev', 'prod' or your own API key.
+where KEY is your own API key.

+Additionally, you should change the namespaces for all the items defined in the manifest so that they don't overlap with the ones used by our lab.

 Translation
 -----------